Justin Jackson (basketball, born 1995): Oklahoma City Thunder (2020–2021)

 On November 27, 2020, Jackson, Trevor Ariza, a 2023 second-round pick (from either Dallas or Miami), and a 2026 second-round pick were traded to the Oklahoma City Thunder in a three-team trade involving the Detroit Pistons.
 On April 5, 2021, he was waived by the Thunder after 33 appearances.

 Milwaukee Bucks (2021)

 On April 21, 2021, Jackson signed a two-way contract with the Milwaukee Bucks.
-He went on to win an NBA championship with the Bucks on July 20, 2021, playing 5 games and averaging 1.2 points per game throughout the 2021 NBA Playoffs.
+After playing in one regular-season game for the Bucks, he went on to win an NBA championship with the team on July 20, 2021; Jackson appeared in five playoff games, averaging 1.2 points per game throughout the 2021 NBA Playoffs.
 On August 1, the Bucks declined to extend a $1.8 million qualifying offer to Jackson, making him an unrestricted free agent.

 Texas Legends (2021)

 On October 15, 2021, Jackson returned to the Dallas Mavericks, but was waived a day later.
 On October 23, he signed with the Texas Legends as an affiliate player, playing 10 games and averaging 22.7 points, 7.7 rebounds, and 2.9 assists.